Hypatchia/QualityInspection-ComputerVision-KerasTensorflow/readme.md

 ## Project Overview
 <h3 align="center" style=" line-height: 1.3;">
-The project provids an end to end pipeline for buidling a quality inspection vision system in Tensorflow-Keras for manufactured products.
+The project provides an end-to-end pipeline for building a quality inspection vision system in Tensorflow-Keras for manufactured products.

-It scales up to the possibility of inspecting the quality of products passing in a convoyer belt in a production line.
+It scales up to the possibility of inspecting the quality of products passing in a conveyor belt in a production line.

 The Github Repo for the Django Project can be accessed at <a >https://github.com/Hypatchia/QualityInspection-Images-Django</a>